ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 The main configuration options are:

+ * `global.ingress.enabled`: If set to false, no Ingress resources will be created, meaning external access to services like pgweb and PostgREST will be unavailable.
+Set to true to expose these services outside the cluster.
  * `postgresql.enabled`: If true, a PostgreSQL instance will be deployed via the Bitnami chart.
 Otherwise, an external PostgreSQL service is assumed.
  * `postgresql.primary.persistence.enabled`: If enabled, PostgreSQL will persist data between executions, otherwise it will start from scratch each time.
  * `database.migration.enabled`: If true, the DLM tables will be created automatically in the database.
 Must be true for any base or patch migration to run.
 See [Database Migrations](#database-migrations) for more information.